Share:

 However, in most cases, there should be a domiciliary parent appointed either by agreement or court ordered.
 Why?
 There could be issues later down the road that you didn’t foresee.
 You don’t want to have to return to court over issues that could easily be resolved with one parent being named domiciliary parent.

 We are a Gretna law firm that has served the New Orleans area since 1980.
-Our skilled family law attorneys will be able to answer any Louisiana child custody questions, including those involving the implications of domiciliary parent status.
+Our experienced custody lawyers are well versed at all aspects of family law and can answer any Louisiana child custody questions, including those involving the implications of domiciliary parent status.
 We take pride in offering a personal and trusted experience.
 Call us today for a free consultation and find out why so many of our clients come back to us.

-Call us today for a free telephone consultation with an attorney about becoming the domiciliary parent.
+Call us today for a free telephone consultation with a custody attorney about becoming the domiciliary parent.

 504-368-2700